RiceC-at-MasonHS/SB29-guard/README.md

 Regenerate the DNS file and deploy to your DNS resolver whenever you change the policy.
 Keep the redirect IP/host pointing at the server that runs `sb29guard serve`.

 ## Integrity / Audit
-You can get a stable hash of the active policy:
+You can get a stable hash of the active policy (excludes suspended entries):
 ```
 sb29guard hash --policy policy/domains.yaml
 ```